lsst-sitcom/sitcomtn-068/index.md

 ```

-% Metadata such as the title, authors, and description are set in metadata.yaml
+% Metadata such as the title, authors, and description are set in the technote.toml file

 :::{note}
 This technote version is still a work-in-progress.